pqrs/checkrss/README.md

 CheckRSS loads an RSS file and checks if there are new items since the last time it was checked.
 It is intended to be used with cron jobs.

 It only checks the last (newest) item.
 If there are two or more new items between program runs you'll only get the last one, losing the others.
-The publication periodicity depends of the source so it's up to you running the program as often as necessary.
+The publication frequency depends of the source so it's up to you running the program as often as necessary.

 ## How CheckRSS works